notKamui/M1/Java/TD4/README.md

 Note that there is also the fact that the `toString` method may try to access both members of the class asynchronously.

+### Q4

+We absolutely **CANNOT** substitute the `toString` call with two getter calls because there would be no way to make sure they are both accessed at the same time from within the class (There would be the need to use `synchronized` in the main function, which is bad)

+## Exercise 2

+### Q5

+A re-entrant lock means that it's a lock that holds an internal counter.
+It gets incremented everytime we lock it, and decremented everytime we unlock it.